Memories of Princess Diana and the British Red Cross

 The treaty, also known as the Mine Ban Convention, has undoubtedly saved lives.
 Twenty years ago, the ICRC estimated that anti-personnel landmines maimed or killed 20,000 people every year.

-In 2015, that number had dropped to 6,461 casualties, according to a report from the International Campaign to Ban Landmines.
+In 2019, that number had dropped to 5,554 casualties, according to Landmine Monitor, a report from the UN Office for the Coordination of Humanitarian Affairs.

 Durham added: “It is wonderful to see the progress today, but sadly we still have a long way to go to ensure that these weapons stop destroying the lives and livelihoods of thousands.
 Applying the Ottawa Treaty is the first step.”